crowdtainer/dapp-web/README.md

 # Plugins

-The plugins folder contains services that can be run separately from the frontend (only a connection to the same redis db is required).
+The plugins folder contains optional auxiliary services that runs separately from the frontend (only a connection to the same redis db is required).

 ## Mailer service (verification codes)
 - The e-mail worker sending verification codes (joining with signature) can be executed as follows: